-Damage from crash that left three seriously injured stuns shop owner
+Damage from Hastings crash that left three seriously injured stuns shop owner

 A St John Ambulance spokeswoman said two people were originally transported to Hawke's Bay Hospital by ambulance – one in a critical condition and one in a serious condition.

-Police said two passengers in the car were also treated for injuries at hospital.
+Police said two passengers in the car were also treated for injuries at the hospital.
 One did not need to be admitted.

-Two fire trucks from Hastings, one support crew and two ambulances attended the scene.
+Two fire engines from Hastings, one support crew and two ambulances attended the scene.

-Police enquiries into the circumstances of the crash are ongoing.
+Police inquiries into the crash are ongoing.

 About six hours earlier, a car rolled at low speed with seven people inside.